Episode Transcript

 where the hell did I put on?
 I'm like, oh

 my god, where are they?
-I forgot I unpacked my

-I totally forgot so here I am like going crazy them.
+I totally forgot so here, I am like going crazy them.

-Oh my god, Oh my cra.
+Oh my god, oh my crazy.

 Speaker 1 (13:44):